davhsin/hobby-projects/AutoTypingBot/README.md

 # Auto Typing Bot
 Typing faster than 300 WPM.
-Because I'm not a fast typist, I wrote a script to beat them.
+I'm not a fast typist, so I wrote a script to beat them.

 # Usage:
 ```bash